KillrVideo/killrvideo-docker-common/README.md

 `KILLRVIDEO_EXTERNAL_IP` environment variable
 * `docker-compose-dse-metrics.yaml` - adding this file enables metrics collection on DSE and runs Prometheus (port X) and Grafana (port X)
-* `docker-compose-dse-secure.yaml` - adding this file swaps in DSE configuration files to enable authentication.
-If using this make sure to define the `KILLRVIDEO_DSE_USERNAME` and `KILLRVIDEO_DSE_PASSWORD` environment variables.
+* `docker-compose-dse-secure.yaml` - adding this file swaps in DSE configuration files to enable the DSE authentication, authorization and role management modules.
+If using this compose file, make sure to define the `KILLRVIDEO_DSE_USERNAME` and `KILLRVIDEO_DSE_PASSWORD` environment variables and set `KILLRVIDEO_CREATE_DSE_USER=true`, so that the `killrvideo_dse_config` container will create the user.
+You may also choose to override the default administrator account `cassandra/cassandra` by setting `KILLRVIDEO_CREATE_ADMIN_USER=true` and providing values for `KILLRVIDEO_ADMIN_USERNAME` and `KILLRVIDEO_ADMIN_PASSWORD`.
+PLEASE NOTE: if you have previously used the `docker-compose-dse-volumes.yaml` described below, you will want to make sure to delete any existing DSE container and the contents of the `dse_data` directory, as the security configuration logic in `killrvideo-dse-config` is designed to be run on a fresh node/cluster.
-* `docker-compose-dse-volumes.yaml` - adding this causes DSE to store its data files in the directory dse-data so that you may keep the data even when recreating the container
+* `docker-compose-dse-volumes.yaml` - adding this causes DSE to store its data files in the directory dse-data so that you may keep the data even when recreating the container (note warning above under `docker-compose-dse-secure.yaml`)
 * `docker-compose-ops-center.yaml` - adding this runs an instance of OpsCenter

 To get the effective configuration that results from application of all of your selected config files, use